fregie/kcp/README.md

 # GTS
-GTS(Geewan Transmission Security) provides an new way to transmit you data securely and fast.
+GTS(Geewan Transimit System) provides an new way to transmit you data securely and fast.
 ...